jeremyash13/Obsidian_Vault/Tree Traversal (Depth First).md

 ---

 ##### Post-Order Traversal
-Tree is traversed and read in the order of: `Left, Right, *Root*`.
+From `Bottom` to `Top`, read Tree nodes in the order of: `Left, Right, *Root*`.
 Post-Order traversal is commonly used when node values need to be passed up along the tree for calculations.

 ![Tree-Traversal_Depth-First_POST-ODER_Example](Tree-Traversal_Depth-First_POST-ODER_Example.png)